Complications Associated with Dental Extractions

 When a blood clot does not form on the area that held the tooth or if the clot breaks off too son, then the bone beneath becomes exposed leading to a dry socket.
 This causes you to experience great pain that may be accompanied by a bad taste in the mouth. to control the condition a medicated bandage will be used to help promote healing on the affected area.

 Although rare, sometimes the nerve supporting the extracted tooth may be damaged during the removal procedure.
 This may cause the area to permanently feel numb or tingly.
 Depending on the extent of damage, you may be given medications or advised on suitable treatment therapies.

 Other types of complications include osteoradionecrosis, bite collapse and improper alignment of tooth.
 Usually, after an extraction, your dentist may recommend further dental work such as dental implants, dentures or bridges.
 This is usually to ensure that the remaining teeth remain in position even after a removal.

-At Rosedale Dental Care, we have invested in our dental team as well as our equipment to ensure you get the highest level of dental care.
+At our dentistry, we have invested in our dental team as well as our equipment to ensure you get the highest level of dental care.
 When you come in for a dental extraction, we act proactively to try and ensure that no problems arise thereafter.
 We will evaluate your condition and determine the best approach to use in order to minimize risks while giving you the best possible outcome.
 So, if you are seeking tooth extractions treatment in Brampton, do not hesitate to book an appointment of contact us for further advice.